Mekong Adventure | South Laos Tour

 Day 6 - Pakse - drive from Thakaek and afternoon at leisure

-Continue south along the Mekong Valley to another old French period river port, Pakse.
-Early afternoon arrival with time at leisure to stretch your legs along the riverbank, try out a Lao style spa, or just take in the views from the hotel’s roof-top cafe?
+Continue south along the Mekong Valley via Savannakhet, to another old French period river port, Pakse.
+Afternoon arrival with time at leisure to stretch your legs along the riverbank, perhaps try out a Lao style herbal spa, or just take in the views from the hotel’s roof-top cafe?

-Overnight: Pakse Transport: Minibus, Walk, Meals: B, D,
+Overnight: Pakse Transport: Minibus, Walk, Meals: B, L, D,

 Day 7 - Boloven Plateau - coffee plantations and waterfalls